Singapore–Kranji Railway: Connection to Johor and line deviation

-In 1909, Johor Bahru station was opened as part of the Johore State Railway in British Malaya.
+In 1909, station was opened as part of the Johore State Railway in British Malaya.
 However, the lack of a bridge between Singapore island and Malaya meant a ferry service was required to link Johor Bahru and Woodlands.
 In May 1911, the railway was reported to have earned 297,327 dollars that fiscal year, a 25% increase from the previous year, transporting over half a million passengers.
-By November 1919, the line between Tank Road and Pasir Panjang had been closed to passenger service due to the lack of passengers as a result of World War I, and remained so as of November 1923.

-On 17 September 1923, the Johor–Singapore Causeway opened, providing a land crossing for cargo trains between Johor Bahru and Woodlands.
-It then opened to passenger trains on 1 October that same year.
+In 1923, the Johor–Singapore Causeway opened for cargo train crossings on 17 September, then to passenger trains on 1 October.
 Woodlands station, which was located east of the causeway, ceased operation on the same day to allow for a more direct route to and from the causeway.
-It was then rebuilt on the realigned route west of the causeway by the following year.
-In June 1925, orders were given to construct an extension of the railway from Woodlands to His Majesty's Naval Base at Sembawang, which was underway by September 1926.
+It was then rebuilt on the realigned route west of the causeway, ahead of the causeway's official opening in June 1924.
+That same year, Mandai station was relocated on 3 February.